 Hands Are Affected in Different Ways

 Every anxiety disorder is different.
-Panic disorder can have vastly different physical signs and symptoms than generalized anxiety disorder and obsessive compulsive disorder, despite all of them falling under the anxiety disorder category.
-To get a better idea of your anxiety, take my free 7 minute anxiety test now.
+Panic disorder can have vastly different physical signs and symptoms than generalized anxiety disorder and obsessive-compulsive disorder, despite all of them falling under the anxiety disorder category.

 The following represent many of the different ways that hands can be affected by anxiety.
 Note that anxiety and stress are powerful conditions, and it's possible that your affected hand symptoms are not listed below: